spitz-dan-l/wreck/README.md

 With (1) we make possible one of the core mechanics of Venience World: the interpretation of events and recited words.
 By applying our interpretive acts as annotations directly to the source text, we evoke the interpretations in a unique (and I feel, fun, interesting) way.

-With (2) we can perform "cleanup" on the scrollback history, drawing attention to what we want and hiding repetitive or otherwise irrelevant sections of text.
+With (2) we can perform "enhancement" and "cleanup" on the scrollback history, drawing attention to what we want and hiding repetitive or otherwise irrelevant sections of text.

 There is a slippery slope with a plastic scrollback history.
 We have the opportunity to do much more than just (1) and (2).
-Common tropes might be to "rewrite" events entirely.
-Time-travel mechanics, or psychological horror themes of unreliable memories come to mind.
+Common tropes might call for "rewriting" events entirely.
+Time-travel mechanics, or psychological horror themes of unreliable memories, or postmodern conceptual relativism come to mind.
 In Venience World I have elected to steer clear of these, sticking to some conservative rules:

 - Don't adjust history scrolled too far above the current view.
 - Don't *alter* anything; only annotate, restyle or hide.